Managing Your Money Abroad

 Select summer programs and all academic year programs except Florence* receive digital disbursements.
 A portion of the funds students pay to the university through the room and board charge is returned in the form of digital disbursements.
 Digital disbursements are cash payments sent to each student's personal bank account about once per month, to assist them in paying for meals.
 The amount of digital disbursements received per month depends on the program and the number of meals the digital disbursement is intended to cover.

 To set up digital disbursements, students should follow instructions in the email sent to them a few days prior to their departure.
-In order to receive the funds, students must have access to a U.S. based debit account, online banking, and a debit/ATM card.
+In order to receive the funds, students must have access to a U.S.-based debit account, online banking connected to their Pepperdine email account, and a debit/ATM card.
 Although we utilize Chase Bank to send the digital disbursements, students can have a debit account with any U.S.-based bank.

 Bonus tip: Some students save a portion of their digital disbursements to cover travel costs by choosing lower cost meals, cooking at the house or packing a lunch, rather than eating out.